bitembassy/home-node/README.md

 proxy=127.0.0.1:9050
 nolisten=1

-# For faster initial sync, uncomment and set according to available memory.
+# For faster sync, uncomment and set according to available memory.
 For example, with 8GB memory, something like dbcache=5000 might make sense.
-Check total memory with `free -m`. can be removed once sync is complete.
+Check total memory with `free -m`.
+# For reduced memory usage, this can be tuned down once the initial sync is complete.
+The default is 300 (mb).
-# dbcache=???
+# dbcache=2000

 # Optional extended transaction index (takes more space, required for btc-rpc-explorer)
 txindex=1